DATING HELP. SAGE ADVICE IS BENEFICIAL TO ALL!

 - Dealing with significant health issues?

-Are these topics appropriate first date conversation?
+Are these appropriate first date conversation?
 Usually not, in detail, in any case.
 Do some soul-searching.
 Be introspective.
 Are you emotionally and physically prepared to date?
 Meeting your ideal partner involves timing, openness, and sometimes, a reality check.
-Now that Brad & Angelina really are available, do you honestly believe in Hollywood fantasies?
+Brad & Angelina are available now.
+Elon Musk, too!
+Do you actually believe in Hollywood fantasies?

 Is this a good time for you to be dating?
 Should you take a dating break?
 Figure out a strategy.
 Seek help, if need be.
 It may yield promising results.